-Pursuant to Section 148 of the Companies Act, 2013 read with The Companies (Cost Records and Audit) Amendment Rules, 2014. as amended from time to time, the cost audit records in respect of its activity carried out by the Company are required to be audited.
-Your Directors had, on the recommendation the Audit Committee, appointed Uppalapathi & Associates LLP, as the Cost Auditors of the Company to audit the cost accounts of the Company for the financial ended March 31, 2022 vear remuneration of Rs.
-80,000/-.
+Pursuant to Section 148 of the Companies Act, 2013 read with the Companies (Cost Records and Audit) Rules, 2014, as amended from time to time, the cost audit records in respect of its activity carried out by the Company are required to be audited.
+The Board of Directors has appointed Uppalapathi & Associates LLP, as the Cost Auditors of the Company to audit the cost accounts of the Company for the financial year ended March 31, 2026, at a remuneration of Rs.
+90,000/- (Rupees Ninety Thousand Only).